Corporate Sponsorships enable the .NET Foundation to achieve its mission independently from any single company.

 Historically, we have spent money on things like:

 - Technical support services for member projects (e.g. code signing certificates, build servers, cloud hosting, etc.)

 - Event sponsorship (.NET Conf and .NET Conf Local events, third party conference sponsorship, open source project hackathons)

-- Meetup (user group) sponsorship (we sponsor 250 Meetups in 50 countries around the world)
+- Meetup (user group) sponsorship (we sponsor over 300 Meetups in 50 countries around the world)

 - Speaker grants: Now that we've built out a global network of local Meetups, we can help them get great speakers.
 Meetups provide new developers with an easy way to learn, make contacts in their local community, and develop into leaders and speakers if they so choose.
 Speaker grants help both provide great content and support the Meetup speakers by providing them more opportunities to speak.